 Union Agreements and Personal Contracts

-Union agreements or personal contracts may have stipulations that provide employees with some protections from losing accrued time off.
+Union agreements or personal contracts may have stipulations to provide employees with some protections from losing accrued time off.
 This typically becomes part of a collective bargaining agreement.

 Employer Company Policy and Communications

-Employers should advise employees about the vacation policies their organization has.
-"Use it or lose it" policies should be clearly communicated to all workers in employment manuals.
-Whenever possible, staff should be given a reasonable opportunity to use their time off even when it is not required by state law.
+Employers should advise employees about the vacation policies their organization has in place.
+"Use it or lose it" policies need to be clearly communicated to all workers in employment manuals.
+Whenever possible, staff should be given a reasonable opportunity to use their time off even when not required to by state law.

 Options for Taking Vacation Time

-Employees should make every effort to plan vacation time well in advance to lessen the likelihood that they will not be able to use up all of their time.
-This may involve finding other employees to cover your work if you need to take time off on short notice, or as a deadline for using vacation is approaching.
+Employees can benefit from making every effort to plan vacations well in advance to reduce the likelihood that they won't be able to use up all of their time.
+This may involve finding other employees to cover your work if you need to take time off on short notice, or as a deadline approaches for using up your vacation.

-If an employer requires you to work during a planned vacation period due to unforeseen work demands, try to negotiate with your supervisor for a carry-over of your time or some accommodation and ask them to put it in writing.
+If an employer requires you to work during a planned vacation period due to unforeseen work demands, try to negotiate with your supervisor for a carry-over of your time or some accommodation and ask them to put the agreement in writing.

 Using Your Vacation Leave

 If you're not using all your vacation time, you're not alone.
-A CareerBuilder survey reports that many employees don't use all their vacation time, and about a third of all workers check email or check in with the office while they are on vacation.
+A CareerBuilder survey reports that many employees don't use all their vacation time, and about a third of all workers check email or check in with the office while away on their vacation.

-- 33 percent of workers said they won’t be taking a vacation this year, down slightly from 35% last year
+- 33 percent of workers said they won’t be taking a vacation this year, down slightly from 35 percent last year

 - 3 in 10 workers still stay connected with work during vacation